filip-tichanek/beta_cells/README.md

 ---------------------------------------------------------------------------------------------------

-This is a statistical report, code and data for the manuscript titled ***Cell cycle dynamics of synthetic mRNA induced β-cell proliferation*** (currently in preparation / under review).
+This is a statistical report, code and data for the manuscript titled ***Cell cycle dynamics of synthetic mRNA-induced β-cell proliferation*** (currently in preparation / under review).

 When using this data, code or statistical report, please cite the manuscript and the archived Zenodo version of this repository (update once published):